 In Millennium, Frank and Laura's unique perceptions of reality lead to mental breakdowns.
 Frank initially seems to have recovered from his; by the third season, however, he's again fraying at the edges.

 In the 2007 remake of the Bionic Woman Sarah Corvus, Bionic Woman 1.0, goes crazy after getting her power.

 A lot of the meteor freaks in Smallville end up going insane and evil.
 Granted some of the characters already have a screw (or several) loose before becoming meteor freaks (e.g. Tina Greer, Greg Arkin), but some only went nuts after getting powers.
 Sean Kelvin for example - before getting powers he was just a jerk, after he got powers he became a Serial Killer.
 Even the non-killing meteor freaks aren't always all right in the head (e.g. Cyrus Krupp).
 Also, when normal people get Kryptonian powers they tend to go nuts (e.g. Jeremiah Holdsclaw, Lana Lang, Eric Summers).
-Not all meteor freaks and normal-humans-with-Kryptonian-powers go nuts (Chloe Sullivan for the meteor freaks, Jonathan Kent for the humans-with-Kryptonian-powers, but notably, in both case the powers are physically self-damaging), just most of them.
+Not all meteor freaks and normal-humans-with-Kryptonian-powers go nuts (Chloe Sullivan for the meteor freaks, Jonathan Kent and Lois Lane for the humans-with-Kryptonian-powers), just most of them.

 In The Greatest American Hero, Ralph (who lost the manual to his supersuit) meets a filthy rich old man who kept his manual and knew everything the suit could do.
 The guy used his suit to become rich and crush his enemies like bugs, and the aliens finally took the suit away.
 The old man thinks it's a good thing Ralph doesn't have the manual.
 At the end of the story, the old man gives the Lord Acton pagequote and says, "I wonder if he had a suit too."